• Skip to primary navigation

 • Line 3 muffin tins with cupcake liners.

-• Combine flour, cocoa, sugar, baking powder, salt, and pudding mix in a large mixing bowl.
-Add in eggs and butter, beating until smooth.
+• Combine flour, cocoa, sugar, baking powder, salt, and pudding mix in a large bowl.
+Add in eggs and butter to this flour mixture, beating until smooth.

 • Carefully add melted butter and vanilla to the flour mixture, mixing on medium speed until smooth.